Nutrition

 3. Nuts and Seeds

 Looking for foods that relieve stress in bite-sized form?
-Reach for nuts and seeds!
+Then reach for nuts and seeds!
 Cashews, chia seeds, walnuts and more are packed with magnesium, healthy fats and immunity-boosting antioxidants.

-It’s easy to overeat when faced with a mouthwatering bowl of buttery cashews or smoky almonds, but try not to do this too often.
+Just remember that it's easy to overeat when faced with a mouthwatering bowl of buttery cashews or smoky almonds.
+While these foods offer many health benefits, try not to overeat nuts and seeds too often.
 Nuts are high in fat — albeit healthy fats — and calorically dense, so too much won’t benefit you.

 via Canva